gconfs-conferences/csharp-2018/slides.md

 int c = 0;

-delta is the resolution of a polynomial function of degree two with a, b and c as a coefficient */ int delta = (b * b) - 4 * a * c;
+delta is the resolution of a polynomial function of degree two with a, b and c as coefficient */ int delta = (b * b) - 4 * a * c;
 ```